DECANTsf Bottle Shop & Bar

 The bottle shop bar format carries a specific cultural logic.
 Unlike a traditional bar, where the menu is set by the house and the customer chooses within it, a shop-bar hybrid gives the customer a degree of agency that mirrors retail browsing.
 You can read a label, ask a staff member about a producer, and then open that bottle at the counter.
 The experience sits closer to the European enoteca tradition, where the demarcation between shop and restaurant service has always been porous, than to the American bar model, which typically keeps retail and consumption in separate rooms or separate businesses entirely.

 In American cities, this format has gained traction over the past decade as a response to two pressures: rising cocktail bar operating costs and a drinking public that has grown more comfortable seeking out natural wine, small-production spirits, and producers with legible stories.
 San Francisco, with its proximity to Northern California wine country and a long-established culture of food and beverage literacy, is a natural city for this format to take hold.
-The question for any bottle shop bar is whether its curation is sharp enough to justify the hybrid model, since the format lives or dies on the quality of selection and the knowledge of the people making recommendations.
+The format succeeds when its selection is well chosen and the staff know the bottles on offer.

 Drinking in Context: San Francisco's Bar Scene